HugoHugon-90/Sharepoint_to_SqlServer_SSIS_Module/README.md

 - Destination Schema name the user wants
 - Destination table name the user wants

-The parameters above are given from a query to a parameter table in SQL Server:
+The parameters above are given from a query to a parameter table in SQL Server defined in the following manner:

 ![image](https://github.com/user-attachments/assets/739f2c34-1d62-41cf-a7a8-ba7b02c5e1f3)